-Melbourne Cup: the race that intoxicates a city
+Melbourne Cup: The race that intoxicates a city

 “This means that kids watching the Cup and other major sporting events see countless ads for alcohol.
 Is it any surprise this is the lead sporting event in the Victorian sports calendar for youth binge drinking?”

-Local health experts and emergency services are urging the people of the city to drink responsibly in the lead up to the race. ($1 = 0.9644 Australian dollars)
+Local health experts and emergency services are urging the people of the city to drink responsibly in the lead up to the race.
+(Reporting by Nick Mulvenney in Sydney, editing by Greg Stutchbury)